Onk24/TVShows_Tweets_Analysis/README.md

 # TVShows_Tweets_Analysis

-**Processing Tweets & Analyzing Sentiments for Business Insights** Tweets from TV Shows are analyzed to understand the sentiments.
+**Processing Tweets & Analyzing Sentiments for Business Insights**: Tweets from TV Shows are analyzed to understand the sentiments.
 The workflow is as follows: <br>
 - Data Extraction: Python library GetOldTweets3
 - Data Storage: MySQL database on Google Cloud
 - Data Processing and Basic Analysis: PySpark SQL and PySpark DataFrame
 - Advanced Analysis: Python libraries like Seaborn, NLTK, TextBlob

 The data is restricte to 14,000 records for 2 TV shows over 7 days.  <br>
-Data Processing and Basic Analysis is done using SparkSQL and PySpark DataFrame methods Following metrics are identified from the analysis: <br>
+Data Processing and Basic Analysis is done using **SparkSQL and PySpark DataFrame** methods Following metrics are identified from the analysis: <br>
 Basic Metrics <br>
  - Total Users: 13,018